Minimax Confidence Intervals for the Sliced Wasserstein Distance: Application to Likelihood-Free Inference

-Proposition \ref{prop::likelihood_free} provides a $(1-\alpha)$-confidence set for the projection $\theta_0$.
-In the well-specified setting $\epsilon_0=0$, $C_{nm}$ is simply a confidence set for the parameter $\theta_0$, which corresponds to the ground truth $P$.
-We emphasize that no assumptions were made in the statement of Proposition \ref{prop::likelihood_free} beyond the mild moment assumption $P,P_\theta \in \calK_{2r}(b)$ (which can be removed when $d=1$).
-The intractibility of the likelihood function makes such assumption-lean inference particularly attractive.
+\end{proposition} Proposition \ref{prop::likelihood_free} provides a $(1-\alpha)$-confidence set for the projection parameter $\eta_0$.
+In the well-specified setting $\epsilon_0=0$, $\widebar C_{nm}^{(N)}$ is simply a confidence set for the parameter corresponding to the data-generating distribution $P=P^{\eta_0}$.
+We emphasize that no assumptions were made in the statement of Proposition \ref{prop::likelihood_free} beyond the mild moment assumption $P,P^\eta \in \calK_{2r}(b)$ (which can be removed when $d=1$).
+The intractability of the likelihood function makes such assumption-lean inference particularly attractive.

-In practice, computation of the lower confidence bounds $\ell_{nm}$ in equation \eqref{eq::likelihood_free_CI} may be carried out over a finite grid $\{\theta_1, \dots, \theta_M\}\subseteq \Theta$ of candidate parameter values.
+In practice, computation of the lower confidence bounds $\bar \ell_{nm}^{(N)}(\eta)$ in Proposition \ref{prop::likelihood_free} may be carried out over a finite grid $\{\eta_1, \dots, \eta_M\}\subseteq \Theta$ of candidate parameter values.
 While such a search may be computationally expensive, particularly for parameter spaces of high dimension $D$, it is akin to repeated sampling of parameters in ABC, or similar operations in other likelihood-free methods.
-Nevertheless, efficient computation of the individual intervals $[\ell_{nm}(\theta), u_{nm}(\theta)]$ can dramatically reduce the computational burden of $C_{nm}$.
-The simulation study in Section \ref{sec::simulations} suggests that the runtime of our finite-sample confidence intervals is considerably lower than that of bootstrap-based methods (cf. Figures \ref{fig::mods4_5}(c) and \ref{fig::mods4_5}(f)).
+Nevertheless, efficient computation of the individual intervals $[\bar \ell_{nm}^{(N)}(\eta), \bar u_{nm}^{(N)}(\eta)]$ can dramatically reduce the computational burden of $\widebar C_{nm}^{(N)}$.
+The simulation study in Section \ref{sec::simulations} suggests that the runtime of our finite-sample intervals is considerably lower than that of bootstrap-based methods (cf. Figures \ref{fig::mods4_5}(c) and \ref{fig::mods4_5}(f)).

-\textbf{Example: The Toggle Switch Model.} We illustrate our methodology in a systems biology model used by \cite{bonassi2011, bonassi2015}.
+\paragraph{Example: The Toggle Switch Model.} We illustrate our methodology in a systems biology model used by \cite{bonassi2011,bonassi2015}.
 This model was analyzed by \cite{bernton2019} using an ABC method based on the Wasserstein distance, and serves as a realistic example of likelihood-free inference with independent data.
 The toggle switch model describes the expression level of two genes across $n$ cells over $T \in \bbN$ time points.
 Specifically, we let $(U_{i,t}, V_{i,t})$ denote their expression level in cell $i \in \{1, \dots, n\}$, and at time $t \in \{1, \dots, T\}$.
-Given a starting value $(U_{i,0}, V_{i,0})$ for every $i=1, \dots, n$, the model is given for $t =1, \dots, T$ by
+Given a starting value $(U_{i,0}, V_{i,0})$ for every $i=1, \dots, n$, the model is given by